mui/material-ui/docs/pages/blog/date-pickers-stable-v5.md

 So a big part of you already did the migration from `@mui/lab`.

 And the adoption speed accros versions is very encouraging.
-You are already 40% to use a beta version. 🚀
+Over 40% of users are already using the beta version.

 <img src="/static/blog/date-pickers-stable-v5/date-picker-versions.png" style="width: 796px; margin-top: 16px; margin-bottom: 2px;" alt="Evolution of downloaded version of @mui/x-data-pickers" />
-<p class="blog-description" style="text-align: center;">Relative distribution of `@mui/x-date-pickers` versions  between june and august.</p>
+<p class="blog-description" style="text-align: center;">Relative distribution of `@mui/x-date-pickers` versions between June and August.</p>

 ## Installation and migration from `@mui/lab`